rednafi/stress-test-locust/README.md

 84.91925⏎
 ```

-Or, you might want to access it in Python.
-You can do it using the [HTTPx](https://github.com/encode/httpx) library like this:
+Or, you might want to access it via Python.
+You can do so using the [HTTPx](https://github.com/encode/httpx) library like this:

 ```python